20 Tips to Perfect French Macarons – Beginners Guide

 Don’t try to wing it.
 Trust me a template makes life much easier.

-- I prefer a Coffee Grinder orover a Food Processor – I have explained more in details why you need to not just grind the nuts fine by also sieve them.
+- I prefer a Coffee Grinder orover a Food Processor – I have explained more in details why you need to not just grind the nuts fine but also sieve them.
 While a food processor is great not all of them will grind the nuts to a find paste without releasing their oils.

-- Always sift the dry ingredients together even if you see no lumps.
+Always sift the dry ingredients together even if you see no lumps.
 If needed do it more than once but ensure your dry ingredients are well mixed.

 I usually sift mine twice.
 Remember; when you add the dry ingredients – you are only folding them in not mixing them; so mix them well now.

 The amount of liquid in the egg whites affects the dry or wetness of your batter.
-Which means if you have a large egg white you have a more liquid batter and vise versa.
+Which means if you have large egg white you have a more liquid batter and vise versa.

-- Use an electric mixer.
+Use an electric mixer.
 (I know I’m repeating this again) The meringue being a very important part of your recipes makes having a mixer almost a necessity.
 You can use anyHand Mixer, K-Mixor Kitchen-Aid which ever works for you.

 In fact, If you are making an Italian Meringue Macaron version then it’s definitely a must as you have to ensure you pour hot sugar syrup while beating the egg whites constantly.

-- Break your egg whites properly.
+Break your egg whites properly.
 It is very very important that your egg whites have not a smear of egg yolk or they will not get to stiff peaks.

-- It is not necessary to age your egg whites.
+It is not necessary to age your egg whites.
 Most often I choose to make macarons on an impulse.
 But if you do plan ahead prepare your egg whites a few days a head of time so they loose their elasticity.
 It is said aged egg whites make better meringue which retain their puffiness really well.
-But again, it’s not necessary fresh egg whites work just as well.
+But again, it’s not necessary; fresh egg whites work just as well.

-- Beat egg whites until they are stiff peaks but not dry.
+Beat egg whites until they are stiff peaks but not dry.
 Your egg whites must hold their shape but still have a glossy sheen.

 When beating egg whites do not rush them on high speed.
 Instead start at medium for the first three minutes.
 Always add the sugar in the first two minutes not too slowly.
 Then beat on high for the remaining time needed.

-- Add color and flavor to your egg whites at the last minute or two of beating the egg whites.
+Add color and flavor to your egg whites at the last minute or two of beating the egg whites.
 But definitely before you add your dry ingredients that way you wont’ need to over mix your batter or have a streaky batter.
 Use gel food color as liquid colors will effect the consistency for the batter.

 The dry ingredients should be folded in not mixed and definitely not over mixed.
 A Macaron batter is not to thick and not too runny.
 It’s more like a thick but pour-able cake batter.
 If you hold it up in your spatula and drop a blob down it should smooth slowly but thickly; not too easily.

 That sounds weird but understanding this takes times so don’t be too hard on yourself if you don’t get it right the first few times.

-- When piping macarons use a circle guide so you get them nice and evenly spaced.
+When piping macarons use a circle guide so you get them nice and evenly spaced.

-- Use of parchment paper or silicon mats – I have used my silicon mats and they do release easily when cooled.
+Use of parchment paper or silicon mats – I have used my silicon mats and they do release easily when cooled.
 However there are people who believe that the silicon mat get the macarons to stick.
 I have also usedparchment paper successfully.
 Try to avoid baking papers that will cause your batter to spread too much.

 Don’t forget to tap your macarons after you pipe them.
 Tapping the baking sheet at least a few times helps remove the trapped air pockets.
 If these air pockets stay in they tend to break in the oven and cause holes or lumpy macarons.

-- Do not try to peal the macarons from the parchment immediately once they are out of the oven.
+Do not try to peal the macarons from the parchment immediately once they are out of the oven.
 Let them cool completely and they will release easily.

-- Monitor your oven temperature.
+Monitor your oven temperature.
 Most macarons are baked usually between 150 C /300 F to 170 C / 340 F depending on oven type.
 Your macarons must not change color when you place them in the oven.
 If they do change color it means your oven is too hot.
 A very hot oven is often the cause of cracked macarons.

-- Lastly, Ideally it is best to use commercially purchased almond meal for the simple reason that the commercially made almond meals are made in specially designed grinders where the almond is ground very fine and yet not releasing its oil.
+Ideally it is best to use commercially purchased almond meal for the simple reason that the commercially made almond meals are made in specially designed grinders where the almond is ground very fine and yet not releasing its oil.